Behold, the whole roasted cauliflower.

 & So delicious

 Make this cauliflower as the main dish or an appetizer for dinner parties or weeknight meals!
-Because cauliflower doesn’t many calories, we recommend serving it over some cooked quinoa with our go-to Chimichurri Sauce.
+Because cauliflower doesn’t have many calories, we recommend serving it over some cooked quinoa with our go-to Magic Green Sauce.
 You could also add our Actually Crispy Chickpeas to the plate for some added fiber and crunch!

 Other sides that would be amazing with this dish are Garlicky Kale Salad with Crispy Chickpeas, Super Cleansing Slaw with Rosemary Tahini Dressing, Loaded Kale Salad, Butternut Squash Sweet Potato Gratin, and Romesco Soup with Smashed Chickpeas.